zynthian/zynthian-web2/pages/04.keyboard-expander/02._content/content.md

 You can connect several MIDI keyboard/controllers to your zynthian: It has standard MIDI-IN/THRU/OUT connectors and 4 USB ports.

-Default latency and jitter is low enough for most of players, but if you are looking for extra-low latency, the configuration can be tweaked for it.
+Default latency and jitter is low enough for most of players, but if you are looking for extra-low latency, the configuration can be tweaked too.
 <br>
 <br>